lljbash/xerus/README.md

 build (and optionally install) the library with
 > make all -j4
 > sudo make install

 and you should be ready to use the library.
+To install the python bindings run
+> make python3
+> pip install .

 For more details see <a href="https://www.libxerus.org/building_xerus/">the "Building Xerus" page in the documentation</a>.

 # Issues #